What is it?

 Breast-feeding: There isn't enough reliable information to know if blessed thistle is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Intestinal problems, such as infections, Crohn's disease, and other inflammatory conditions: Don't take blessed thistle if you have any of these conditions.
 It might irritate the stomach and intestines.

-Allergy to ragweed and related plants: Blessed thistle may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
+Allergy to ragweed and related plants: Blessed thistle might cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
-If you have allergies, be sure to check with your healthcare provider before taking blessed thistle.

 Are there interactions with medications?

 - Antacids are used to decrease stomach acid.
-Blessed thistle may increase stomach acid.
-By increasing stomach acid, blessed thistle might decrease the effectiveness of antacids.
+Blessed thistle can increase stomach acid.
+Taking blessed thistle might decrease the effects of antacids.

 - Medications that decrease stomach acid (H2-blockers)

-- Blessed thistle might increase stomach acid.
-By increasing stomach acid, blessed thistle might decrease the effectiveness of some medications that decrease stomach acid, called H2-blockers.
+- H2-blockers are used to decrease stomach acid.
+Blessed thistle can increase stomach acid.
+Taking blessed thistle might decrease the effects of H2-blockers.

 - Medications that decrease stomach acid (Proton pump inhibitors)

-- Blessed thistle might increase stomach acid.
-By increasing stomach acid, blessed thistle might decrease the effectiveness of medications that are used to decrease stomach acid, called proton pump inhibitors.
+- Proton pump inhibitors are used to decrease stomach acid.
+Blessed thistle can increase stomach acid.
+Taking blessed thistle might decrease the effects of proton pump inhibitors.